North Leith Parish Church: Building

 The current building in Madeira Street (opposite the junction with Prince Regent Street), Leith, was designed by the architect William Burn and was completed in 1816.
 It has a notable neo-classical portico (with four large Ionic columns), above which is a clock tower surmounted by a slender spire.
 A pipe organ (by Wadsworth of Manchester) was added in 1880.
 The building was damaged by bombing during World War II (in 1941), but was repaired by 1950.
 It is a category A listed building.
 The church was designed to accommodate 1300 people.

-William Burn was also responsible for several other notable buildings in Edinburgh, including the Edinburgh Academy and John Watson's College (now the Scottish National Gallery of Modern Art).

 The associated manse (built in 1825 when the old manse on Quayside Street was abandoned) and known as "Leith Mount", stood on a substantial plot to the south-east of the church, on Ferry Road.
 The manse and its gardens and orchards were removed in 1920 to provide the site for Leith Theatre.

 History

 St Ninian's Manse incorporates the tower of the 17th-century former parish church.

 The church connection dates to 1128, when King David I of Scotland granted lands for the construction of Holyrood Abbey.
 In 1493 Robert Bellenden, Abbot of Holyrood, built St Ninian's Chapel on the north-west bank of the Water of Leith, on lands owned by the Abbey.
 The small chapel was subsequently rebuilt after the Reformation.
 The replacement church opened in 1586, and later became the parish church of North Leith, which was created a quoad omnia parish, i.e. a civil and sacred parish, by a resolution of the Parliament of Scotland in 1606.
 A Dutch-style tower was added in 1675.
 The discovery of rot in this building in the 18th century led to extensive renovation and the construction of galleries within the building, but the church remained too small for the congregation, leading to its replacement by the current building in 1816 (then in fields just outside the built-up part of Leith).
 The Dutch-style tower of the old church still stands, although it was later incorporated into a mill.
 In the old churchyard of St.Ninians stands the altar tomb of Thomas Gladstones (1732 - 1809), a prosperous Leith merchant, and the grandfather of the famous Prime Minister William Ewart Gladstone.
 Thomas Gladstones was a church elder for the 'Hill' district of Leith for over 40 years.